zeek/zeek/frameworks/broker.rst

 ==================================

-There's maybe no single, best approach or pattern to use when you need a Bro script to store or share long-term state and data.
+There's maybe no single, best approach or pattern to use when you need a Zeek script to store or share long-term state and data.
 The two approaches that were previously used were either using the ``&synchronized`` attribute on tables/sets or by explicitly sending events to specific nodes on which you wanted data to be stored.
 The former is no longer